KVSlab/OasisMove/docs/movingtg.md

 # Moving 3D Taylor-Green vortex

-In this tutorial we will consider the classical Taylor-Green problem in 3D as described by Taylor and Green{cite}`taylor1937mechanism`, with moving boundaries.
+In this tutorial we will consider the classical Taylor-Green problem in 3D as described by Taylor and Green {cite}`taylor1937mechanism`, with moving boundaries.
 The problem solves the N-S equations in the absence of body forces, and is commonly used to study transitional and turbulent flows.
 The problem initializes the solution at the two previous time steps, and applies periodic boundary condition on the domain walls in all coordinate directions.
 The problem is implemented in the